 Diabetic Retinopathy - Topic Overview

+If you have a dilated eye exam regularly, you and your doctor can find diabetic retinopathy before it has a chance to get worse.
 For most people, this will mean an eye exam every year.
 Finding retinopathy early gives you a better chance of avoiding vision loss and blindness.

 Surgery, laser treatment, or medicine may help slow the vision loss caused by diabetic retinopathy.
 You may need to be treated more than once as the disease gets worse.